cestastanford/dh-publishing/source/index.md

 -   Robert Darnton, *The Case for Books: Past, Present, and Future* (New York: Public Affairs, 2009).

--   Ted Friedman, *Electric Dreams: Computers in American Culture* (New York: New York University Press, 2005).

--   Johanna Drucker, *SpecLab: Digital Aesthetics and Projects in Speculative Computing* (Chicago: University of Chicago, 2009).

 -   Jerry Peek, et al., *Learning the UNIX Operating System* (O'Reilly, 2002).

 ## Software